 One of the required features for a skelgen is to map the API on the testee class.
 Any Perl developer will be aware of Universal, and being able to read a classes symbol table.
 There will need to be some verification to confirm a method is defined in the current class, rather than imported.
 I think it is more correct to only build test methods for the current testee classes methods.
 If you need to test an ancestor, define a separate unit-test for the ancestor.
 This is safer/ easier to manage when API change.
 I may be able to just use something like Symbol::Util, to be tested.
 EDIT: This feature is implemented as discussed.

 In practical terms, I haven't worked out if it is better to use a larger number of skinny libraries ~ better testing; or less external dependencies, so its easier to start using my code.
 Unit tests should never be constructed on the actual operational servers so having a long list of requirements isn't a process headache.
 Where a library has narrow functionality, if there are odd errors; it may be faster to write my own.
 It is a hard decision: write 30lines of code; or manage the test cases that ship with an external module.
 The test cases will obviously be to the standard of the previous tools, as the code was written earlier.

 Please see next article.

-I am unable to find a find docs for the @assert feature of jUnit.
+I am unable to find docs for the @assert feature of jUnit.